OfficeDev/Office-Samples/Excel-Add-in-ChartAPI-Anylysis-Data/README.md

 If you have problems running the sample, take these steps.

 - Ensure you have installed the project dependencies.
-Select "Check and Install Dependencies" from the Office Add-in Dev Kit extension to install these.
+Select **Check and Install Dependencies** from the Office Add-in Dev Kit extension to install these.
 - Close any open instances of Excel.
 - Close the previous web server started for the sample with the **Stop Previewing Your Office Add-in** Office Add-in Dev Kit extension option.